Recording

 • Other sensors, e.g., barometer or GPS

-A Spectacular AI SDK recording is a folder (possibly compressed to a zip file) that contains the files:
+A Spectacular AI SDK recording is a folder (possibly compressed into a zip file) that contains the following files:

 • data.jsonl for sensor data and frame metadata